-A. Water penetration is adequate in the vineyard (water does not puddle or run off when soil is dry underneath).
-2 В. If irrigation and/or rain water penetration is poor (water puddles and runs off when soil is dry underneath), two or more of the following techniques are applied to improve water penetration : shorter and more frequent irrigations; incorporating gypsum, compost, manure, and/or a cover crop in the middles; and/or soil ripping between vine rows.
-2 C. If irrigation and/or rain water penetration is poor (water puddles and runs off when soil is dry underneath), one of the following techniques is applied to improve water penetration: shorter and more frequent irrigations; incorporating gypsum, compost, manure, and/or a cover crop in the middles; and/or soil ripping between vine rows.
-1 D. Irrigation and/or rainwater penetration is poor (water puddles and runs off when soil is dry underneath), but no corrective action is being taken .
-0
+A. Water penetration is adequate in the vineyard (water does not puddle or run o when soil is dry underneath). ff 2 B. If irrigation and/or rain water penetration is poor (water puddles and runs off who soil is dry underneath), two or more of the following techniques are applied to improve water penetration : shorter and more frequent irrigations; incorporating gypsum, compost, manure, and/or a cover crop in the middles; and/or soil rippin between vine rows. $\begin{bmatrix} \mathbf{o} \\ \mathbf{g} \end{bmatrix}$ 2 C. If irrigation and/or rain water penetration is poor (water puddles and runs off whe soil is dry underneath), one of the following techniques is applied to improve water penetration: shorter and more frequent irrigations; incorporating gypsum compost, manure, and/or a cover crop in the middles; and/or soil ripping between vine rows. r e n, 1 D. Irrigation and/or rainwater penetration is poor (water puddles and runs off whe soil is dry underneath), but no corrective action is being taken . n 0

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.